List of the highest major summits of North America

-In greater North America, only Denali exceeds 6000 m elevation.
+In greater North America, only McKinley/Denali exceeds 6000 m elevation.
 Three major summits exceed 5500 m, 11 exceed 5000 m, 21 exceed 4500 m, 124 exceed 4000 m, 277 exceed 3500 m, and the following 403 major summits exceed 3000 m elevation.

 Major 3000-meter summits

-Of the 403 major 3000-meter summits of greater North America, 299 are located in the United States (excluding three in Hawaiʻi), 67 in Canada, 30 in México, and eight in Guatemala, four in Greenland, two in Costa Rica, and one each in Panamá and the Dominican Republic.
+Of the 403 major 3000-meter summits of greater North America, 299 are located in the United States (excluding three in Hawaiʻi), 67 in Canada, 30 in México, and eight in Guatemala, four in Greenland, two in Costa Rica, and one in both Panamá and the Dominican Republic.
 Eight of these peaks lie on the Canada-United States border and one lies on the México-Guatemala border.
 Additional references and maps for the 200 highest of these major summits can be found on the List of the highest major summits of North America.